Are you selling a house with code violations in Port St. Lucie?

 Step 1: Research The Port St. Lucie Property

-Start the process of selling a house in Port St. Lucie with code violations by researching the legal specifications on the Pinellas County Property Search.
+Start the process of selling a house in Port St. Lucie with code violations by researching the legal specifications on the St. Lucie County Property Search.

 When evaluating offers, you want to understand how buyers are thinking.
-Buyers definitely look-up the house on the Pinellas County property appraiser website when calculating your offer.
+Buyers will definitely look-up the house on the Saint Lucie County property appraiser website when calculating your offer.
 The specifics also let you make an “apples to apples” comparison to active and sold comps.

 You might be surprised to discover a feature was added without permits (bedroom/bathroom, extension, pool, patio, etc.) and it’s not reflected in the public record.
 This is particularly concerning if code enforcement is already inspecting the house due to an existing violation.

 Here are some directions to take a look at the specifications on any property in Port St. Lucie and Fort Pierce:

 How To Look Up Your Property in Port St. Lucie:

 - Visit the online property search on the St. Lucie County Property Appraiser.

 - Review the Property Information for the key features that drive the value of the property.

 What house specifications should you focus on?